Raising Penelope, My Transgender Son

 ”

 So I was faced with two options: Discounting everything Penelope was telling me and sticking with the way things were, or being open to learn, over time, and potentially allowing my world to flip upside down.
-I chose the latter.
+I chose to learn.

 Life got so much better for all of us once when we accepted Penelope for who he was, because it allowed us to accept our own selves in a deeper, kinder, more human way.
 Penelope is a boy with a vagina.
 As crazy as that sounds, it's true.
 Both he and I have come to terms with it.
 And, today, he's thriving.